salesforcecli/plugin-custom-metadata/messages/fromorg.md

-# commandDescription
+# summary

-generates a custom metadata type and all its records for the provided sObject
+Generate a custom metadata type and all its records from a Salesforce object.

-# commandLongDescription
+# description

-Generates a custom metadata type and all its records for the provided sObject.
+Use this command to migrate existing custom objects or custom settings in an org to custom metadata types.
+If a field of the Salesforce object is of an unsupported type, the field type is automatically converted to text.
+Run "<%= config.bin %> cmdt field create --help" to see the list of supported cmdt field types, listed in the --type flag summary.
+Use the --ignore-unsupported to ignore these fields.

+This command creates the metadata files that describe the new custom metadata type and its fields in the "force-app/main/default/objects/TypeName\_\_mdt" directory by default, where "TypeName" is the value of the required --dev-name flag.
+Use --type-output-directory to create them in a different directory.

 # examples

-- Generate a custom metadata type from an sObject in the default target org:
+- Generate a custom metadata type from a custom object called MySourceObject\_\_c in your default org:

   <%= config.bin %> <%= command.id %> --dev-name MyCMDT --sobject MySourceObject\_\_c

-- Generate a custom metadata type from an sObject in the specified target org; ignore unsupported field types instead of converting them to text:

-  <%= config.bin %> <%= command.id %> --dev-name MyCMDT --sobject MySourceObject\_\_c --ignore-unsupported --target-org me@some.org

-- Generate a protected custom metadata type from an sObject in the default target org:

-  <%= config.bin %> <%= command.id %> --dev-name MyCMDT --sobject SourceCustomObject\_\_c --visibility Protected

-- Generate a protected custom metadata type with a specific label from an sObject in the default target org:

-  <%= config.bin %> <%= command.id %> --dev-name MyCMDT --label My CMDT --plural-label My CMDTs --sobject SourceCustomSetting\_\_c --visibility Protected

-- Generate a custom metadata type from an sObject in the default target org; put the resulting type metadata file in the specified directory:

-  <%= config.bin %> <%= command.id %> --dev-name MyCMDT --sobject SourceCustomSetting\_\_c --type-output-directory path/to/my/cmdt/directory

-- Generate a custom metadata type from an sObject in the default target org; put the resulting record metadata file(s) in the specified directory:

-  <%= config.bin %> <%= command.id %> --dev-name MyCMDT --sobject SourceCustomSetting\_\_c --records-output-dir path/to/my/cmdt/record/directory

-# visibilityFlagDescription

-visibility of the custom metadata type

-# visibilityFlagLongDescription

-The visibility of the custom metadata type.

-# devnameFlagDescription

-name of the custom metadata type

-# devnameFlagLongDescription

-The name of the custom metadata type.

-# labelFlagDescription

-label for the custom metadata type

-# labelFlagLongDescription

-The label for the custom metadata type.

-# plurallabelFlagDescription

-plural version of the label value; if blank, uses label

-# plurallabelFlagLongDescription

-The plural version of the label value.
-If this flag is missing or blank, the singular label is used as the plural label.

-# sobjectnameFlagDescription

-API name of the sObject source for custom metadata generation

-# sobjectnameFlagLongDescription

-The API name of the sObject source for custom metadata generation.

-# ignoreUnsupportedFlagDescription

-ignore unsupported field types

-# ignoreUnsupportedFlagLongDescription

-Ignore unsupported field types (these fields will not be created).
-The default is to create Text fields and convert the source value to text.

-# typeoutputdirFlagDescription

-directory to store newly-created custom metadata type files

-# typeoutputdirFlagLongDescription

-The directory to store newly-created custom metadata type files.

-# recordsoutputdirFlagDescription

-directory to store newly-created custom metadata record files

-# recordsoutputdirFlagLongDescription

-The directory to store newly-created custom metadata record files.
+- Generate a custom metadata type from a custom object in an org with alias my-scratch-org; ignore unsupported field types instead of converting them to text:

+  <%= config.bin %> <%= command.id %> --dev-name MyCMDT --sobject MySourceObject\_\_c --ignore-unsupported --target-org my-scratch-org

+- Generate a protected custom metadata type from a custom object:

+  <%= config.bin %> <%= command.id %> --dev-name MyCMDT --sobject MySourceObject\_\_c --visibility Protected

+- Generate a protected custom metadata type from a custom setting with a specific singular and plural label:

+  <%= config.bin %> <%= command.id %> --dev-name MyCMDT --label "My CMDT" --plural-label "My CMDTs" --sobject MySourceSetting\_\_c --visibility Protected

+- Generate a custom metadata type and put the resulting metadata files in the specified directory:

+  <%= config.bin %> <%= command.id %> --dev-name MyCMDT --sobject MySourceObject\_\_c --type-output-directory path/to/my/cmdt/directory

+- Generate a custom metadata type and put the resulting record metadata file(s) in the specified directory:

+  <%= config.bin %> <%= command.id %> --dev-name MyCMDT --sobject MySourceObject\_\_c --records-output-dir path/to/my/cmdt/record/directory

+# flags.visibility.summary

+Who can see the custom metadata type.

+# flags.visibility.description

+For more information on what each option means, see this topic in Salesforce Help: https://help.salesforce.com/s/articleView?id=sf.custommetadatatypes_ui_create.htm&type=5.

+# flags.dev-name.summary

+Name of the custom metadata type.

+# flags.label.summary

+Label for the custom metadata type.

+# flags.plural-label.summary

+Plural version of the label value; if blank, uses label.

+# flags.sobject.summary

+API name of the source Salesforce object used to generate the custom metadata type.

+# flags.ignore-unsupported.summary

+Ignore unsupported field types.

+# flags.ignore-unsupported.description

+In this context, "ignore" means that the fields aren't created.
+The default behavior is to create fields of type text and convert the field values to text.

+# flags.type-output-directory.summary

+Directory to store newly-created custom metadata type files.

+# flags.records-output-dir.summary

+Directory to store newly-created custom metadata record files.

 # sobjectnameNoResultError